TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 - *Months*

-This code provides a breakdown of the total number of rides for each month, categorized by member type (member or casual), allowing for analysis of ridership trends over time.
+This code provides a breakdown of the ```total number of rides for each month```, categorized by member type (member or casual), allowing for analysis of ridership trends over time.

 ```
 Select month_of_ride, member_casual, COUNT(ride_id) as total_rides